 Question Answer Marks

 EITHER

-3(a) In what ways, and with what effects, does Donne present desire?
-You should refer to three poems in your answer.
+3(a) In what ways, and with what effects, does Donne explore different attitudes to death?
+You should refer to three poems from the selection in your answer.
 25

 Mark according to the levels of response marking criteria.

-OR
+OR ·